Chiral Analysis of the Nucleon Mass and Sigma Commutator

-With the baryon mass expansion expressed only in powers of $m_\pi^2$, the NLNA terms can only arise from pion loops, such that we only consider three of the SU(2) dimension-two LECs, $c_1$, $c_2$, and $c_3$, which control the NLNA behavior of the nucleon mass.
-They will be constrained by the requirement that our model respects the same non-analytic behavior as SU(2) $\chi$PT up to and including $\mathcal{O}(m_\pi^4\,\ln m_\pi)$ for the nucleon.
-That is, our fits are constrained by the requirement of consistency with the coefficient of the nucleon-pion tadpole diagram from past $\chi$PT studies.
-In $\chi$PT, the nucleon-pion tadpole self-energy is written as \cite{EOMSFuchs}
+Evaluation of the NLNA contributions in our FRR scheme reveals that the kaon contributions are small and vary slowly with changes in the pion mass.
+As a result we focus on the pion-loop contributions and consider the three SU(2) dimension-two LECs, $c_1$, $c_2$, and $c_3$.
+These will be constrained by the requirement that our model respects the same nonanalytic behavior as SU(2) $\chi$PT up to and including $\mathcal{O}(m_\pi^4\,\ln m_\pi)$ for the nucleon.